What’s the Difference Between NAD+ and NADH?

 NAD+, or nicotinamide adenine dinucleotide, is a coenzyme found in every single living cell.
-It is such a vital part of our health that humans literally can’t live without it.
 But sometimes it’s referred to, colloquially, as just NAD (no plus), despite the little plus sign after it.
 That plus sign matters, though, because the term NAD is used to collectively refer to the different forms of NAD: the molecules NAD+ and NADH.

 Still with us?
 Good.
 We’ll explain the differences between these two forms and how this translates to the health of your cells.

 NAD+ and NADH: Two Sides of the Same Coin

 NAD can exist in two forms: NAD+ and NADH.
 These two forms of NAD are known as a "redox couple," a term that is used to describe a reduced (the "red" in redox) and oxidized (the "ox" in redox) form of the same atom or molecule.
 The term "oxidized" can be misleading, though, as it does not necessarily require oxygen.
 Redox reactions involve the gaining or loss of electrons.
 If something becomes oxidized, it’s losing electrons.
 Meanwhile, if something is reduced, it is gaining electrons.

 The charge of a molecule informs how it interacts with other molecules.
 For example, NADH can’t do what NAD+ does, and vice versa.

 The term "oxidized" has been adopted through history, originating from experiments in the late 18th century.
 Redox reactions are not exclusive to NAD+ and NADH, let alone exclusive to the body.
 In fact, they can span everything from the rusting of iron to the formation of minerals.